 After seeing a variety of “Man-Packs” online, I decided to construct my own using the concept shown by Matt M0LMK and you can see the results of my efforts below…

-If you’ve ever tried to solder to a metal surface and seen the solder form into a ball and roll away?
-That’s what happens if your pipes aren’t cleaned and fluxed properly!
+If you’ve ever tried to solder to a metal surface and seen the solder form into a ball and roll away – That’s what happens if your pipes are too shiny and aren’t fluxed properly.

 The overall dimensions are 230(w) x 400(h) x 150(d)mm.
 The sections were placed to fit around my particular equipment but there’s no reason why you can’t use any other radio/ATU combo – In fact, any radio that has a mobile-mounting bracket will work.
-Just make sure that the whole carcass fits inside your backpack!

 The LDG ATU rests on the rear feet of the FT-857 and against the front bar of the frame.
-I add a piece of cloth between the ATU and bar during transport to prevent vibrations – The whole lot just about fits into the fram and the backpack!
-A late-addition was a mic clip attached to the left-hand side – This was a junkbox item that I thought would be useful to have.
+I add a piece of cloth between the ATU and bar during transport to prevent vibrations – The whole lot just about fits into the frame and the backpack!
+A late-addition was a mic clip attached to the left-hand side – This was a junk-box item that I thought would be useful to have.

 The display (on the picture at the top) isn’t as clear as it should be – I have to change the contrast level when using it outside of the Shack.
 This depends upon whether you’re sitting in front of it or if it’s laying flat.
-The display is clear, even in daylight – you just need to adjust the contrast accordingly!
+The display is clear, even in daylight – you just need to adjust the contrast accordingly.